Global Positioning System: Overview

 The GPS project was started by the U.S. Department of Defense in 1973.
 The prototype spacecraft was launched in 1978 and the full constellation of 24 satellites became operational in 1993.
-After Korean Air Lines Flight 007 was shot down when it mistakenly entered Soviet airspace, President Ronald Reagan determined that the GPS system would be made available for civilian use as of 1988; however, initially this civilian use was limited to an average accuracy of 100 m by use of Selective Availability (SA), a deliberate error introduced into the GPS data that military receivers could correct for.
+After Korean Air Lines Flight 007 was shot down when it mistakenly entered Soviet airspace, President Ronald Reagan determined that the GPS system would be made available for civilian use as of 1988; however, initially this civilian use was limited to an average accuracy of 100 m by use of Selective Availability (SA), a deliberate error introduced into the GPS data for which military receivers could correct.

 As civilian GPS usage grew, there was increasing pressure to remove this error.
 The SA system was temporarily disabled during the Gulf War, as a shortage of military GPS units meant that many US soldiers were using civilian GPS units sent from home.
-In the 1990s, Differential GPS systems from the US Coast Guard, Federal Aviation Administration, and similar agencies in other countries began to broadcast local GPS corrections, reducing the effect of both SA degradation and atmospheric effects (that military receivers also corrected for).
+In the 1990s, differential GPS systems from the US Coast Guard, Federal Aviation Administration, and similar agencies in other countries began to broadcast local GPS corrections, reducing the effect of both SA degradation and atmospheric effects (that military receivers also corrected for).
 The U.S. military had also developed methods to perform local GPS jamming, meaning that the ability to globally degrade the system was no longer necessary.
-As a result, United States President Bill Clinton signed a bill ordering that Selective Availability be disabled on May 1, 2000; and, in 2007, the US government announced that the next generation of GPS satellites would not include the feature.
+As a result, United States president Bill Clinton signed a bill ordering that Selective Availability be disabled on May 1, 2000; and, in 2007, the US government announced that the next generation of GPS satellites would not include the feature.

-Advances in technology and new demands on the existing system have led to efforts to modernize the GPS and implement the next generation of GPS Block III satellites and Next Generation Operational Control System (OCX) which was authorized by the U.S. Congress in 2000.
+Advances in technology and new demands on the existing system have led to efforts to modernize GPS and implement the next generation of GPS Block III satellites and Next Generation Operational Control System (OCX) which was authorized by the U.S. Congress in 2000.
+OCX was then canceled in April of 2026.
 When Selective Availability was discontinued, GPS was accurate to about 5 m.
 GPS receivers that use the L5 band have much higher accuracy of 30 cm, while those for high-end applications such as engineering and land surveying are accurate to within 2 cm and can even provide sub-millimeter accuracy with long-term measurements.
 Consumer devices such as smartphones can be accurate to 4.9 m or better when used with assistive services like Wi-Fi positioning.

-As of July 2023, 18 GPS satellites broadcast L5 signals, which are considered pre-operational prior to being broadcast by a full complement of 24 satellites in 2027.
+As of March 2026, 21 GPS satellites broadcast L5 signals, which are considered pre-operational prior to being broadcast by a full complement of 24 satellites in 2027.